Evan Roberts (sportscaster): Professional radio career

 After graduating from high school he worked for XM Satellite Radio in Washington, D.C. for 2 years.
 In 2003 and 2004, he worked for WJFK in Baltimore, Maryland and then moved back to New York to host his own show on Maxim Radio, a channel on Sirius Satellite Radio.

 In July 2004, Roberts was hired as an overnight host on WFAN.

 On Jan.
 2, 2007, Roberts moved from overnights to a midday show.
-He teamed up with Joe Benigno to cohost the “Benigno & Roberts in the Midday”, which aired weekdays from 10 a.m. to 1 p.m. on WFAN.
+He teamed up with Joe Benigno to cohost the “Benigno & Roberts in the Midday”, which aired weekdays from 10 am to 1 pm on WFAN.
 This show lasted in that timeslot for 11 years.
-On January 2, 2018, with the initial departure of Mike Francesa from his 1 p.m. to 6:30 p.m. show, the Benigno and Roberts show was increased by 1 hour, now airing on weekdays from 10 a.m. to 2 p.m.
+On January 2, 2018, with the initial departure of Mike Francesa from his 1 pm to 6:30 pm show, the Benigno and Roberts show was increased by 1 hour, now airing on weekdays from 10 am to 2 pm.

-On January 2, 2020, following a subsequent retirement by Francesa, the 13 year midday show got elevated to an afternoon program Joe & Evan, airing from 2 p.m. to 6:30 p.m.
-This new afternoon show lasted until November 6, 2020, when Benigno retired from full-time work, ending a 14-year partnership with Roberts.
+On January 2, 2020, following a subsequent retirement by Francesa, the 13 year midday show got elevated to an afternoon program Joe & Evan, airing from 2 pm. to 6:30 pm.
+This new afternoon show lasted until November 6, 2020, when Benigno retired from full time work, ending a 14-year partnership with Roberts.

 On November 9, 2020, a new show with Roberts and Craig Carton, Carton and Roberts, replaced Joe & Evan as the afternoon drive radio show, airing from 2 p.m. to 7 p.m.

-Aside from his regular WFAN work, Roberts started The Evan Roberts Podcast on Radio.com, on March 29, 2018, The podcast does not have a regular schedule, but rather is on-demand, when Roberts wants to give his instant opinions right after an exciting sporting event or an interesting news story breaks outside of his normal show.
+Aside from his regular WFAN work, Roberts started The Evan Roberts Podcast on Radio.com, on March 29, 2018, as well as a podcast called Rico Brogna, which highlights the New York Mets only, the other encapsulating all his favorite sports teams.
+These podcasts do not have regular schedules, but rather they are on demand, when Roberts wants to give his instant opinions right after an exciting sporting event or an interesting news story breaks outside of his normal show.